Note: this post has been updated as of June 1, 2018 to reflect current recommendations and information.

 The Matt is famous in Omaha and amongst series regulars.
 That means it’ll be crowded, but if you’re looking for the best selection of craft beer, pub meals and cocktail specials, don’t miss out!
 Snag a classic Omaha Reuben between games then come back afterward for live music.

 The Old Mattress Factory also hosts the Omaha Baseball Village at 501 N. 13th Street — your headquarters for all things baseball!
-You’ll find giveaways, live games on the 13-foot Jumbotron, live music between games and a bigger and better beer garden for 2017.
-Eat food from the Gyro Shack food truck, Nitro Ice Cream and more while the kids practice in the Bullpen.
+You’ll find giveaways, live games on the 13-foot Jumbotron, live music between games and a bigger and better beer garden for 2018.
+Sip on beer and enjoy food from local food trucks while the kids practice in the Bullpen.

 DJ’s Dugout has five Omaha area locations, but the Downtown restaurant is less than ten minutes from TD Ameritrade Park.
 With TV screens covering most of the walls, you can even watch the game from the comfort of a booth with a mouth-watering burger in hand!